lowRISC/ibex-demo-system-labs/lab4.md

 ### Modifying `ibex_alu.sv`

-Open `vendor/lowrisc_ibex/rtl/ibex_alu.sv` and take a look.
+Finally open the file `vendor/lowrisc_ibex/rtl/ibex_alu.sv` and take a look.
 The ALU takes in two operands (inputs `operand_a_i` and `operand_b_i`) along with an operator (input `operator_i`) to produce a result (output `result_o`).
-There's multiple parts to the ALU as there are various kinds of operations (the bit-manipulation extension adds significant complexity here).
+There are multiple parts to the ALU to handle different kinds of operations (the bit-manipulation extension for example adds significant complexity here).
-At the bottom of the file you'll find the result multiplexer (mux), outputting the result from the appropriate part of the ALU based upon the operator.
+At the bottom of the file you will find the result multiplexer (mux), which outputs the result from the appropriate part of the ALU based upon the operator.

-We need to add new logic to implement our fixed point operations, but first let's look at fixed point representation and clamping/truncating behaviour.
+We need to add new logic to implement our complex fixed point operations, but first let's look at fixed point representation and clamping/truncating behaviour.

 #### Fixed point representation

-In fixed point representation we simply store the number multiplied by some constant, which is a power of two.
-For the representation we're using, that multiplier is 4096, so 1.0 would be represented by 4096, 2.0 by 8192, and 1.5 by 6144.
+Fixed point representation simply stores and operates on a scaled version of the true value.
+The true number is always multiplied by some constant, which is a power of two, so we can recover it by applying the reverse, a division by the constant.
+For the representation we're using, we choose that multiplier to be 4096 or $2^12$, so 1.0 would be represented by 4096, 2.0 by 8192, and 1.5 by 6144.
+This may seem slightly odd, but it allows us to make use of common ALU hardware extremely efficiently.

-Manipulating fixed point numbers is straightforward:
+Manipulating fixed point numbers is as straightforward as integers:
-For addition and subtraction simply perform the operations as normal
+For addition and subtraction simply perform the operations as normal:

 $$xF + yF = (x + y)F$$

 where $F$ is our fixed multiplier 4096.
-For multiplication first multiply then divide by the fixed constant
+For multiplication first multiply, then divide by the fixed constant:

 $$xF yF = xyF^2$$

-so we need to divide by $F$ to get the $xyF$ result we want.
+...so we need to divide by $F$ to get the $xyF$ result we want.

-As the constant $F$ is a power of two, the division in practice is just choosing which bits out of your multiplier are fed into the final result.
+As the constant $F$ is a power of two, the division is a bitshift, or in practice is just choosing which bits out of your multiplier are fed into the final result.

 #### Clamping/Truncation

-We have an issue with multiplication, and to a lesser extent addition.
+Before we continue, there is an important issue with multiplication, and to a lesser extent addition.
 Multiplying two 16-bit numbers can give you a 32-bit result (consider `0xffff` multiplied by `0xffff`).
-We're dropping the bottom 12 bits of this to give us our constant divide, but that still leaves us with 20 bits of result and only 16 bits to place it in.
+We drop the bottom 12 bits of this result to give us our constant divide, but that still leaves us with 20 bits of result and only 16 bits to place it in.
 There are two options:

  * Truncation: drop the top four bits;
  * Clamping: clamp the result to the maximum or minimum value as appropriate.

-For complex multiplication we'll use truncation, for the following two main reasons:
+For complex multiplication we'll use truncation, for two main reasons:
-First, neither truncation nor clamping produce sensible overall results.
+Firstly, neither truncation nor clamping produce sensible overall results.
 The result of complex multiplication is the sum of multiple real multiplications, so clamping individual multiplications does not necessarily result in a sensible result overall (e.g., they could have different signs and cancel each other out).
 Truncation also produces a non-sensical overall result, but it's cheaper to implement and matches what normal multiplications do (e.g., in C if we do a 32-bit multiplication, we get a truncated 32-bit result).
-Second, we make the application responsible for ensuring that any multiplications remain within range (which is the case for our Mandelbrot set application).
+Secondly, we can just move the responsibility for providing sane inputs to the application, by ensuring that any multiplications remain within range (which is the case for our Mandelbrot set application).

 For the complex absolute value we'll use clamping, again for two main reasons:
-First, squaring means no negative results, so clamping is sensible.
+Firstly, squaring means no negative results, so clamping is sensible.
 If one of the multiplications maxes out, we'll get a large result back because the other multiplication can't produce some large negative that could cancel it out.
-Second, our Mandelbrot set application uses the absolute value to break multiplication iterations when exceeding a threshold, thereby keeping multiplications within range.
+Secondly, our Mandelbrot set application uses the absolute value to break multiplication iterations when exceeding a threshold, thereby keeping multiplications within range.
 This would not be possible if we used truncation in calculating the absolute value.

 Addition suffers from the same issue in that an extra bit (representing the carry-out) is added, so our 16-bit adds have 17 bits of result.
-For complex additions and for the additions to implement the complex multiplication, we'll use truncation, with the same reasoning as for complex multiplication.
+For complex additions and for the additions to implement the complex multiplication, we will use truncation, with the same reasoning as for complex multiplication.
 For the addition at the end of the complex absolute value, we use the full 17-bit value of the sum and sign-extend it to 32 bits.

 #### Implementing the complex operations